mikiw/DexProtocol/README.md

 - TODO: Add predicate version of Order that can support multiply tokens types like on wyvern protocol.
 - TODO: Extend this solution with AAM version for assets.
 - TODO: Extend this solution with homomorphic encryption.
-- TODO: How to simulate these custom made blockchain/exchanges/markets behaviors before launch?
-For example in Anylogic?
-Maybe [Dexter](https://dexter-manual.readthedocs.io/en/latest/)?